adityac95/spotify_podcast_rec/README.md

 We built a podcast recommendation engine that suggests episodes to a listener based on either a previous episode that they've heard or an episode description that they can input with freeform text entry.
 This project was built for the Erdos Institute Data Science bootcamp, Fall 2022.
 ***

-In the README, we describe the data gathering process, the preprocessing and cleanup, the architecture of the classifier (along with its flaws), and the web-frontend ([link](http://app.sayantankhan.io/search) to web-frontend).
+In the README, we describe the data gathering process, the preprocessing and cleanup, the chosen encodings of the pocasts, and the Streamlit app.

 ## Table of contents
 1. [Data gathering](#data-gathering)